 Bohan Jiang’s Homepage

 Hello!
 I am a PhD candidate in Computer Science at Arizona State University (ASU), advised by Prof. Huan Liu.
-My research lies at the intersection of social media mining, computational social science, and natural language processing.
-I am particularly interested in understanding and mitigating online harms such as disinformation, echo chambers, and conspiracies, and in leveraging large language models (LLMs) for social good.
-I also work closely and am advised by Prof. Kristina Lerman and Prof. H. Russell Bernard
+My research lies at the intersection of data mining, computational social science, AI, and NLP.
+I am particularly interested in understanding and mitigating online harms, such as disinformation, echo chambers, and conspiracies, and in leveraging and evaluating AI models for the benefit of science, public health, and well-being.
+I also work closely and am advised by Prof. Kristina Lerman and Prof. H. Russell Bernard.

 Research Interests

-• Social Media Mining: Developing advanced algorithms to collect, model, and analyze large-scale social media data, aiming to provide actionable insights for real-world applications and decision making.
+• Data Mining: Developing advanced algorithms to collect, analyze, and model big data, aiming to provide practical insights to real-world applications and decision making.

 Publications